waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Test: Traveled to (29, 33) after the bird reset to (15, 25).
   - Result: The object-linked map marker confirmed the bird did not move from its starting position.
   - Conclusion: Hypothesis is disproven.
 The exploration triggers are part of a one-time sequence and do not reset.
-- Received new hypotheses from agent.
-  - Hypothesis 1 (Testable): Stand on the tile directly south of the bird's starting location (15, 26), face north towards its empty tile, and press the interact button.
+- (From Agent): Stand on the tile directly south of the bird's starting location (15, 26), face north towards its empty tile, and press the interact button.
+  - Test: Stood at (15, 26), faced up, and pressed 'A' (Turn 9980).
+  - Result: No event triggered.
+  - Conclusion: Hypothesis is disproven.
-  - Hypothesis 2 (Testable): Find a path to approach the bird's starting position (15, 25) from directly behind (from the north) that does not require stepping on any twig piles.
+- (From Agent): Find a path to approach the bird's starting position (15, 25) from directly behind (from the north) that does not require stepping on any twig piles.
-  - Hypothesis 3 (Testable): Step on one of the twig piles, then remain completely still for five seconds.
-  - Plan: Test Hypothesis 1 first.
+  - Test Plan: Path to (15, 24) from the east and observe if the bird appears.
+If not, interact with the empty tile at (15, 25).